ipfs-shipyard/peer-crdt/README.md

 # peer-crdt

-An extensible collection of CRDTs that are meant to work over a p2p network.
+An extensible collection of operation-based CRDTs that are meant to work over a p2p network.

 ## `CRDT.defaults(options)`